 As stated by JAVEAU (1985), every research subject has a large "parent population," which encompasses the entire population relevant to the study.
 This parent population is also referred to as the "reference population" or simply "the population."
 The sample is drawn from this parent population.

-The study focuses on Arabica coffee trees owned by targeted coffee growers in four municipalities: Busiga, Kiremba, Mwumba, And Tangara.
+The study focuses on Arabica coffee trees owned by targeted coffee growers in four municipalities: Busiga, Kiremba, Mwumba, and Tangara.
 These coffee farmers have committed to adhering to cultural practices (such as mulching and weeding), and the project supplies them with fertilizers and plant protection products.
 A list of partner coffee growers is included in Appendix 2.

 Coffee orchards are classified according to age groups: